vizhub-core/viz-types/README.md

   - `false` or `undefined` when they are not (e.g., normal typing)
     - Hot reloading is debounced when this is `false`
   - Optional field
+- **chats**: The AI chats associated with this visualization
+  - Collection of VizChat objects for AI-powered conversations
+  - Optional field

 ```typescript
 type VizContent = {